insin/nwb/docs/guides/QuickDevelopment.md

 #### React Rendering Shim

-`nwb react run`'s build configuration uses [react-transform-hmr](https://github.com/gaearon/react-transform-hmr), which automatically handles accepting HMR requests in modules which contain React components, patching them and re-rendering without losing state where possible.
+`nwb react run`'s configuration uses [React Refresh Webpack Plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin/#react-refresh-webpack-plugin) to enable Fast Refresh for React components.

-> To disable this, pass a `--no-hmre` flag.
+> To disable this, pass a `--no-hmr` flag.

 For other HMR scenarios, such as an exported React Element, `nwb react run`'s rendering shim will re-render to the same root DOM node.